-Despite the song's mixed interpretations, everybody is agreed on the fact that it's intimate, emotional, and powerful.
-It's guaranteed to put you in a reflective mood, much like looking out across the water and listening to the waves.
+Despite the song's mixed interpretations, everybody agrees on the fact that it's intimate, emotional, and powerful, and it guarantees a reflective mood for the listener.

 |Label||Stax/Volt, reissued by Atco|